CodeMeAPixel/8BitPixel/8bitge/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the [LICENSE](./LICENSE) file for details.

+The AGPL-3.0 license ensures that all users who interact with the software over a network have access to the source code.
+If you modify the code and share it with others or use it to provide a service over a network, you must also share your source code under the same license terms.

 ## Support

 Need help?
-Join our [Discord Server](https://discord.gg/8bitpixel) or open an [issue](https://github.com/codemeapixel/8bitge/issues).
+Join our [Discord Server](https://discord.gg/bytebrush) or open an [issue](https://github.com/bytebrush/8bitge/issues).

+## About ByteBrush.dev

+[ByteBrush.dev](https://bytebrush.dev) is the development team behind 8BitPixel.lol and the 8BitGE game engine.
+We specialize in web-based game development and interactive experiences with a focus on performance and cross-platform compatibility.